eddmann/f1-picks-2025-predictor/README.md

-# F1 Picks ML Prediction System
+# F1 Picks 2025 Predictor

-## Why This Exists

 An exploration into using ML to predict the top-3 finishers for my family's F1 picks game, covering all session types including sprints: